Fraud Blocker

 Recent research has identified physiological causes for the condition, such as heightened stress responses to certain trigger sounds.
 This may be due to increased myelination of nerve cells in the brain’s anterior insular cortex (AIC).

 The AIC is a part of the brain responsible for integrating outside inputs, like sound, with those from organs like the heart and lungs, and is thought to play a role in causing misophonia.
-Studies have found that people with misophonia have higher amounts of myelination than those without it.
+Studies have found that people with the condition have higher amounts of myelination than those without it.
 This suggests that it may result from enhanced limbic and autonomic responses without abnormal enhancement of the auditory system.

-Additionally, associative learning via classical conditioning could explain some of the neural mechanisms governing misophonia.
+Additionally, associative learning via classical conditioning could explain some neural mechanisms governing misophonia.
 Overall, these findings indicate an association between heightened levels of myelination in the AIC and physiological responses associated with misophonia.

 Symptoms and Triggers

 People with misophonia may experience physiological disturbance or aggravation when confronted with certain sounds, such as chewing, slurping, crunching, mouth noises, tongue clicking, sniffling, tapping, joint cracking and nail clipping.
 These trigger sounds are most commonly produced by the human body and can cause an emotional reaction that ranges from mild irritation to extreme anger.
-People with misophonia do not experience irritation when they produce the same noises themselves.
+People with this condition do not experience irritation when they produce the same noises themselves.

 Trigger SoundsEmotional Reaction